 "Try pronouncing that name three times fast without slurring!
 It may be a mouthful, but hey...
 That's my name."

-Your event is never supposed to be about the DJ.
+Your event is never supposed to be about me or the DJ.

 If you've decided to sit down,

 ALWAYS research / meet your DJ BEFORE making your final decision!

 Though his very first job as a DJ was in 1977 at Circle F Dude Ranch Camp in Lake Wales Florida (He was an Activities Director, who's job was to get hundreds of kids dancing with nothing more than one school district-style turntable and a few Kiss, Fleetwood Mac, Alice Cooper, and some popular Disco Records), It was at USF where Jeff fell in love with the art of mixing music.
 He got into it because at the time he was also a Rock Photographer (taking, and then selling images of classic hard rock favorites like KISS and VAN HALEN at the USF Flea Market every Wednesday).
 He decided that he needed to perk up sales by producing "mix-tapes" for public performance at his booth for students and customers to hear as they perused over the merchandise.
 He figured that the music would somehow bring the images to life and facilitate their sale.
 Guess what: It did.

 The strange side-effect was that young brides suddenly started hearing his works, and began inviting him to DJ their receptions (something to this day he's not quite sure his mature self would have personally recommended to these ladies, buuuut... one had to start somewhere).